Optimize Prompts (Experimental)

 Quick Start

-Here's a simple example of optimizing a prompt for better accuracy:
+Here's a realistic example of optimizing a prompt for medical paper section classification:

 import mlflow